Ammar-Multani/Forex-Trading-Suite/optimization-summary.md

 3. **Tree Shaking**: Ensure unused code is properly eliminated from the bundle
 4. **Font Subsetting**: Consider subsetting fonts to include only used characters
 5. **Runtime Version Control**: Enabled runtime version policy in app.json for better updates management
+6. **App Thinning for iOS**: Consider implementing app thinning for iOS to further reduce app size for specific device targets